🦆 Donate Now

 Garrett's Eagle Project

 The Eagle Scout rank is the highest achievement in Scouting, earned by fewer than 4% of all Scouts.
 A cornerstone requirement is planning and leading a substantial community service project — entirely from scratch.
-Garrett chose conservation because of his passion for the outdoors and the wildlife that calls Henry County home.
+Garrett chose conservation because of his passion for the outdoors and the wildlife that calls Georgia home.

 Phase 1